 The Destiny LibGuide will help you with basic questions and features in the Destiny Library Automation System including cataloging, running reports, integrating eBooks, lesson plans for teaching student access, using Follett Remote, embedding a Destiny Search Box into a LibGuide, and developing a robust Destiny Homepage.
 There is also a training schedule and manuals available.

-MyLibraryNYC is an innovative partnership between the New York City Department of Education and the City’s three public library systems—Brooklyn Public Library, New York Public Library, and Queens Public Library.
+MyLibraryNYC is an innovative partnership between the New York City Public Schools and the City’s three public library systems—Brooklyn Public Library, New York Public Library, and Queens Public Library.
 The program supports classroom instruction, independent reading, and student achievement by providing educators and students with direct access to the millions of books and other resources available at the library.
 Launched in 2011, the program now includes more than 500 public schools across the five boroughs.